dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 while still allowing a `FutureOr<F>` to be returned, as an aspirational context type.)

+We've decided to allow members of `X` to be accessed on `FutureOr<X>`, but not members of `Future`.
+Primarily to allow people to return values from `async` functions, where we don't *want* to encourage returning `Future`s.

 ## Versions

+1.2: "Final" decisions:

+* `==` only special-cases second operand, and only if it's precisely a shorthand expression.
+There is no change to the actual context type, and no recognition of nested shorthands.
+You can do `e == .foo`, and that's it.
+Does not depend on parameter type of LHS's `operator==`.
+* The static namespace denoted by `S` is also the namespace denoted by `S?` and `FutureOr<S>`, nothing more and nothing less.
+* Made grammar be `<postfixExpression>` and not share `<selector>*` with `<primary>`s.
+Shouldn't change anything, but makes it clear at which grammar production the context type is captured.

 1.1: Makes `==` only special-case second operand.

 *   Keeps context type for second operand, set its shorthand context instead.
 *   Remember to mention `== e` pattern.
 *   Clean-up and reflow.